javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/03-prototype/article.md

 For instance, we have a `user` object with its properties and methods, and want to make `admin` and `guest` as slightly modified variants of it.
 We'd like to reuse what we have in `user`, not copy/reimplement its methods, just build a new object on top of it.

-*Inheritance* is a language feature that helps in that.
+*Prototypal inheritance* is a language feature that helps in that.

 [cut]

 ## [[Prototype]]

-In Javascript, object have a special hidden property `[[Prototype]]`, that is either `null` or references another object.
+In Javascript, objects have a special hidden property `[[Prototype]]`, that is either `null` or references another object.
 That object is called "a prototype":

 ![prototype](object-prototype-empty.png)

 That `[[Prototype]]` has a "magical" meaning.
-When we look for a property in `object`, and it's missing, Javascript automatically takes it from the prototype.
+When we want to read a property from `object`, and it's missing, Javascript automatically takes it from the prototype.
 In programming, such thing is called a "prototypal inheritance".
 Many cool language features and approaches are based on it.

-The property `[[Prototype]]` is hidden, but there are many ways to set it.
+The property `[[Prototype]]` is internal and hidden, but there are many ways to set it.

 One of them is to use `__proto__`, like this: